Azaze7/Azaze7/README.md

 ## 💽 Course Work

-As I am currently a Senior, I have only *four* more classes to go before my graduation.
-However, here are my last 10 completed courses, showing what I now have knowlege of.
+As I am currently a Senior, I have only **four** more classes to go before my graduation.
+However, here are my last *ten completed courses,* showing what I am now capable of.

 -Software Engineering Requirements 1 [CS 4310]